schneidernicholas/CS314-Guides/Environment/installing-macOS-Linux.md

 # Installing on macOS or Linux (debian-based)
-These will compile and run on Apple Silicon, Intel, and AMD chips.
+These will compile and run on [Apple silicon](https://en.wikipedia.org/wiki/Apple_silicon), Intel, and AMD chips.

 ## 1. Install Java JDK
 ```sh